thinker-hfzhu/commute-route/sam/README.md

 sam$ sam local invoke CommuteRouteService --event ../tests/events/only-usual.json
 ```

-The SAM CLI can also emulate our application's API.
+The SAM CLI can also emulate the application's API.
 Use the `sam local start-api` to run the API locally on port 3000.
-It only work with template-proxy.yaml.
+It only work with template-proxy.yaml which has APIs connected to Lambda functions

 ```bash
 sam$ sam local start-api